 Valuation starting points also matter.
 A market that has already priced optimism can react violently to even a modest downgrade in activity expectations.
 A market that has already priced deep weakness may respond less to bad data and more to signs that the slowdown is becoming less severe.
 The shock matters, but so does how much of it was already embedded in prices.

-Growth repricing is different from growth diagnosis
+How market repricing differs from growth diagnosis

 FAQ